Almond Flour Brown Butter Pecan Sandies

 Ingredients to make pecan sandies:

-- Maple syrup - the perfect way to sweeten them - although you could sub with ½ cup powdered sugar for a more traditional sweetener for this cookie
+- MAPLE SYRUP: The perfect way to sweeten them - although you could sub with ½ cup powdered sugar not granulated sugar for a more traditional sweetener for this cookie.

-- Vanilla extract - go for the good stuff, not the artificial vanilla extract
+- VANILLA EXTRACT: go for the good stuff, not the artificial vanilla extract for best flavor

-- Pecans - you’ll want to chop these up really well and I always recommend roasting before hand for maximum flavour.
+- PECANS: you’ll want to chop these up really well and I always recommend roasting before hand for maximum flavour.
 It’s important that they are chopped fine to allow the cookie dough to come together.
 I like to use my food processor to get them fine enough and then leave them In there and make the dough right in the food processor.
-These can also be made with walnuts, hazelnuts or almonds too.
+These can also be made with other nuts like walnuts, hazelnuts or almonds too.